WARNING: This product contains nicotine. Nicotine is an addictive chemical.

 Query Response

 What is vaping?
-Vaping involves inhaling and exhaling aerosol (vapor) generated by an electronic gadget like an e-cigarette, vape pen, or pod system.
+Vaping involves inhaling and exhaling aerosol (vapor) produced by an electronic device such as an e-cigarette, vape pen, or pod system.

 How does vaping impact the skin?
 Vaping can dehydrate, irritate, and harm the skin, heightening the susceptibility to skin infections and diseases.
 Additionally, vaping can alter hormone levels, influencing acne and overall skin well-being.